- ABOUT

-Families of those dealing with addiction frequently bear a heavy burden.
-Family group therapy is crucial in the treatment and recovery process.
-It supports the individual and their loved ones on the path to healing.
+Families of those dealing with substance use disorder frequently bear a heavy burden.
+As a result, family therapy and support are crucial in the treatment and recovery process.
+They support the individual and their loved ones on the path to healing.

-Family therapy offers a space for family members to express their feelings about the impact of addiction.
+Family therapy offers a space for family members to express their feelings about the impact of substance use disorder (SUD).
 During recovery, it’s important to recognize that a person’s substance use also affects their loved ones.
 They should take part in individual and group therapy.

 Spouses can feel strong emotions like anger and neglect.
 Children of addicted parents often feel a heavy sense of responsibility for their parent’s problems.